-This temperature depends on the material, and different materials have different limit temperatures.
+This temperature limit depends on the material, and different materials have different limit temperatures.

-The temperature of heat treatment is generally fixed, and the conventional carburizing temperature generally does not exceed 950°C.
+Heat treatment temperatures are usually fixed, and the typical carburizing temperature does not exceed 950°C.

-At this temperature, most of the essentially fine grain steels will not change significantly.
+At this temperature, most fine grain steels do not experience significant changes.

-However, it does not rule out that excessive temperature caused by parameter error or inaccurate temperature will lead to coarse grain of steel.
+However, excessive temperature due to parameter errors or inaccurate temperature measurement can result in coarse grain steel.

-The grains produced by forging overtemperature are coarse, and the widmanstatten structure is generally found in the metallography after forging.
+Grains produced by over-temperature forging are coarse, and a Widmanstatten structure is often found in the metallography after forging.

-However, it is generally not recommended to use widmanstatten if it appears in reality.
+However, it is generally not recommended to use a Widmanstatten structure if it appears in reality.

-In conclusion, the most important reason for mixed crystal is element segregation, and it is difficult to eliminate it by heat treatment in the subsequent process.
+To summarize, the main reason for mixed crystal is element segregation, and it is challenging to eliminate it through heat treatment in later processes.

-The grain size mixing caused solely by deformation can be improved through the heat treatment process.
+The grain size mixing caused solely by deformation can be improved through heat treatment.

-If the grain has grown up, and the state is stable, and the alloy elements have precipitated on the grain boundary, it will also be troublesome to handle.
+However, if the grain has already grown and stabilized, and the alloy elements have precipitated on the grain boundary, it can be difficult to address.